avinasha/traceroute.js/README.md

 # traceroute.js
 A small traceroute script.
-Uses ActiveX on IE, Java elsewhere, and [TODO] if both fail, falls back to server side.
+Uses ActiveX in IE, Java in Firefox, and [TODO] if both aren't available, falls back to server side.
 Try it [here](http://myfreeweb.github.com/traceroute.js)!

 ## Usage
 ```html